Skip to content

 config = LexigramConfig.from_yaml()

-# Typed access to known sections
+# Typed top-level access

 config.app_name # "my-app"